NERC-DTP-Students/climate-predictor/docs/index.rst

    exploration

-The :doc:`exploration` section contains the documentation for the classes and the functions within the package
+The :doc:`exploration` section contains the documentation for the classes and the functions within the package.

 Scientific Background